 Laws and Regulations

-Vendor partners must operate in full compliance with all applicable laws and regulations of the states, localities, regions, and countries in which they operate.
-This Code is not a restatement of applicable law or regulations, and if applicable law and/or regulation conflicts with this Code, our vendor partners should develop practices that provide protection to both workers and the environment and embody the same principles set forth in this Code.
+Vendors must operate in full compliance with all applicable laws and regulations of the states, localities, regions, and countries in which they operate.
+This Code is not a restatement of applicable law or regulations, and if applicable law and/or regulation conflicts with this Code, our vendors should develop practices that provide protection to both workers and the environment and embody the same principles set forth in this Code.

 Vendor Policies and Supply Chain Responsibility